The Kent coast is iconic. From the world-famous white cliffs, to beautiful beaches, to kiss-me-quick seaside resorts, no coastline works harder.

 Whitstable isn’t your typical bucket and spade sort of beach.
 With its timber groynes and corners of boatyard gubbins, it's still very much a working fishing harbour.

-People don’t generally come here to swim or sunbathe - although of course you can.
-These days it’s more about finding a spot at one of the beachfront eateries and getting to work on some delicious, locally caught seafood.
+People don’t generally come to Whitstable Beach to swim or sunbathe - although of course you can.
+These days it’s more about finding a seat at one of the beachfront eateries and getting to work on some delicious, locally caught seafood.
 Native oysters are the main draw, but delicacies like lobster, crab and mussels are equally tasty, best washed down by a pint of the local stout.

-Behind the seafront is the pretty town, often thronged with visitors.
-Wander between the cottages and neat seaside terraces and you’ll find some lovely cafes and inviting boutiques - it’s also home to what is surely one of the country's best looking Wetherspoons, housed in a striking art-deco cinema.
+Behind the seafront is pretty Whitstable town, a favourite weekend escape from London and often thronged with visitors.
+Wander between the cottages and neat seaside terraces and you’ll find some lovely cafes and inviting boutiques - it’s also home to what is surely one of the country's best looking Wetherspoons, housed in a converted art-deco cinema.

-This spacious blue flag winning cove is tucked into the lee of Birchington-on-Sea, a sleepy seaside spot.
-It’s often overlooked by day-trippers in favour of the bright lights of Margate, but Minnis Bay has fun for all the family.
+The spacious, blue flag winning cove of Minnis Bay is tucked into the lee of Birchington-on-Sea on the North Kent coast.
+A sleepy seaside spot, it’s often overlooked by day-trippers in favour of the bright lights of Margate, but sandy Minnis Bay has fun for all the family.
 You can find thrill-seeking windsurfers and kitesurfers whipping around the bay, but if you prefer a quieter life, take a dip in the large Victorian tidal paddling pool built into the beach.

 Once the sunbathing is finished and the sand castle construction is complete, head up to the brasserie overlooking the beach and treat yourself to a plate of fish and chips and a glass of something cold.

-The British seaside doesn’t get more classic than Margate.
-Famously regenerated and home to many London emigrees, hip coffee shops and brunch spots now sit almost-comfortably next to the greasy spoon caffs and neon-lit arcades.
+The British seaside doesn’t get more classic than Margate on the North Kent coast.
+Famously regenerated and home to many London emigrees, the hip coffee houses, independent shops and brunch spots now sit almost-comfortably next to the greasy spoon caffs and neon-lit arcades.

 A twenty minute stroll takes you away from the hustle and bustle of Margate to this quiet stretch of coastline beneath craggy cliffs.
 Here you’ll find one of the best seawater swimming pools in the country.